om-gupta-30/YNM-PRICE-ENGINE-CRM/README.md

 ## 📞 Support

 For questions or issues:
-- Review the documentation in `docs/`
-- Check implementation summaries for specific features
 - Review code comments in each file
-- Test API endpoints using the examples in documentation
+- Test API endpoints using the examples in this README
+- Check Supabase dashboard for database issues

 ---

 **Version**: 2.0.0 (AI-Enhanced CRM with Pricing Intelligence)
 **Last Updated**: December 2024
-**Last Audit**: December 2024 - All systems verified ✅
 **AI Provider**: Google Gemini 2.5 (models/gemini-2.5-pro, models/gemini-2.5-flash)
 **Node Version**: >=20.0.0